HEY, HAPPY NEW YEAR, EVERYONE!!!!! 🙂

 Bashing out the backbox cavities in breeze block walls isn't particularly difficult but it's really messy.
 Stuff goes everywhere and the process generates a lot of dust.

-This space was originally the kitchen and dining area and when I moved in, I immediately ripped out the old kitchen intending to install a kitchenette.
-I don't need an oven, hob or a large amount of worktop and on top of that, I wanted as much space as possible, for the office, which I figured would occupy the old dining area.
+This space I'm working on, was originally the kitchen and dining area and when I moved in, I immediately ripped out the old kitchen intending to install a kitchenette.
+I don't need an oven, hob or a large amount of worktop and on top of that.
+Instead, I wanted as much space as possible, for the office, which I figured would occupy the old dining area.

-The area had been badly wallpapered with cheap lining paper.
-A few weeks ago, Julie my wife and Tsunami my youngest daughter, stripped it.
-Painted over many times, while the paper had started to lift in several places, In others, it seemed like it had been stuck on with superglue! 🙁 As the paper came off, it became clear just why the area had been papered in the first place; the walls were just bloody awful with bad filling and many damaged areas.
-It was now obvious that the archway had been added long after the house had been built and the installation although solid, hadn't been finished properly.
+All this space had been badly papered with cheap lining paper and a few weeks ago, Julie my wife and Tsunami my youngest daughter, stripped it for me.
+Painted over many times, while the paper had started to lift in several places, in other places, it seemed like it had been stuck on with superglue! 🙁 As the paper came off, it became clear just why this part of the house had been papered in the first place; the walls were just bloody awful with bad filling and many damaged areas.
+There's an archway which now looked like it was added long after the house had been built and the installation although solid, hadn't been finished properly.
 The concrete around the structure hadn't been smoothed out to the surface of the original walls.
 What a mess!

 I need to get this space sorted as soon as possible but the prospect of filling and sanding the walls and generally making good of such a large space was daunting, to say the least but eventually I started... just a week ago.